Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 - Weighing assets relative to each other by assigning a percentage to them using a range input.

-- Plotting of a portfolio's performance over a time series upon user request.
+- Plotting of a portfolio's performance over a timeseries upon user request.

 - Selection of one of multiple indexing strategies and lazy portfolios from a drop-down list.